Digital Mental Health Resources for LGBTQ+ and Allies

 Mental Health Much?

-This podcast is just for queer people who have questions about their mental health as it tackles topics like how to develop social skills.
+This podcast is just for queer people who have questions about their mental health, tackling topics like social skills, safe spaces, and coming out.

 Queer Magic Podcast